thecodingpoet/multi-text-task-utility/reports/PI_report_en.md

 3. **Response Validation**: Implement stricter JSON schema validation to ensure consistent, properly formatted LLM responses
 4. **Confidence Thresholds**: Add configurable confidence thresholds to automatically escalate low-confidence responses to human agents
 5. **Error Handling**: Add more robust error handling for edge cases in moderation and PII detection
+6. **Moderation Category Tracking**: Log the specific moderation categories flagged when content is blocked (e.g., violence, hate speech, sexual content) to provide better insights into why responses were withheld and enable more targeted analysis of moderation patterns